Allergic Conjunctivitis Treatment

 Eye drops for allergic conjunctivitis are a common treatment option that provides targeted relief for eye symptoms.
 Over-the-counter eye drops, such as artificial tears, can help soothe and lubricate the eyes, while prescription eye drops, such as antihistamines and corticosteroids, can help reduce inflammation and itching.

-Always follow the instructions provided by your eye care professional when using eye drops for optimal results.
+For optimal results, always follow the instructions provided by your eye care professional when using eye drops.

 Oral Medications

-Oral medications, such as antihistamines and decongestants, can help reduce itching, sneezing, and runny nose that often accompany allergic conjunctivitis.
+Oral medications, such as antihistamines and decongestants, can help reduce itching, sneezing, and the runny nose that often accompanies allergic conjunctivitis.
 These medications work by reducing the body’s response to allergens, which in turn helps alleviate eye symptoms.

 Oral medications can be taken as needed or on a regular basis, depending on the individual’s needs and the severity of their allergies.